How they can win on health care.

 The states would then be free to work out compromise solutions that their residents can live with.
 They could, for example, adopt proven ideas like reinsurance and invisible risk pools for people with expensive pre-existing conditions.
 State politicians would be under the same pressures to protect sick people as federal politicians are.
 They wouldn’t let their citizens die on the sidewalk.

 To be clear, I don’t regard this approach—block-granting Obamacare back to the states, so they can begin to restore true insurance—as optimal.
 The optimal solution is to get the feds out of the business of regulating and subsidizing health insurance altogether, so that the states and the private sector can bring true insurance roaring back to life.
-Do that, and health care costs will plummet—and we’ll all be better off.

 But the Heritage-Galen approach, though not perfect, is the best option we have, within the realm of the currently feasible.
 It’s a step in the right direction and a good start.